- CPR is used restore a person’s heart rhythm and breathing, but it is rarely successful for someone with incurable cancer.

 What CPR does

-CPR dose not usually restore a person’s regular heart rhythm.
+CPR does not usually restore a person’s regular heart rhythm.
 If it does, the person will not be able to breathe without assistance and will be placed on a mechanical ventilator, or artificial respirator, which pumps oxygen into the lungs and breathes for the person with cancer.
 Being placed on a ventilator is sometimes referred to as being "on life support."
 While on a ventilator, the patient cannot speak or eat, and will have to remain in the intensive care unit on many intravenous medications (meaning the medications are given through a vein).

 For someone with advanced cancer, the heart, lungs, and other organs will begin to fail as death approaches.
 Even if CPR is effective, the heart or lungs will likely fail again soon.
 CPR may also be only partially successful, and the person may suffer brain damage (due to a lack of blood flow and oxygen to the brain) or may have to remain on a ventilator and in the intensive care unit indefinitely.